jonatha1992/neonsigns/scripts/README.md

 # 🧪 Testing & Migration Scripts

-This folder contains scripts for testing Firebase functionality and migrating data.
+This folder contains scripts for testing Firebase functionality.
+Migration scripts have been removed from the CLI and must be run manually or from isolated scripts maintained outside the admin UI.

 ## 📝 Available Scripts